-The Networks team at BUMC IT is in the process of upgrading older wireless infrastructure on the medical campus to bring it into compliance with current standards.
-This upgrade should result in a 2-3 factor increase in overall performance.
+The Networks team at BUMC IT is in the process of a planned two-year upgrade of older wireless infrastructure on the medical campus to bring it into compliance with current standards.
+This upgrade should result in an increase in overall performance and greater stability and resiliency of the service.
 Click here for updates about the wireless network project schedule.

 ||Wireless access to the BUMC network is widely available across campus.

 ||Secure, high-speed wireless access to the BUMC campus network and the Internet